vercel/next.js/docs/api-reference/next/router.md

 ### router.back

 Navigate back in history.
 Equivalent to clicking the browser’s back button.
-It executes `window.history.back()`.
+It calls `window.history.back()`.

 #### Usage